-Like all prepaid debit cards, this one is aimed at the ‘unbanked’.
-But those interested in earning rewards on your spending (even your mortgage!) should pay attention here too.
+But regular Walmart shoppers and those interested in earning rewards on your spending (and even paying your mortgage!) should pay attention here too.

-Bluebird is like many prepaid debit cards in that you have several options to load money onto the card, and you can use the card in many ways, like shopping at WalMart (they hope) and paying bills online.
+With Bluebird, you have several options to load money onto the account, and you can use the account in many ways, like shopping at Walmart (they hope) and paying bills online.
 The game-changing feature here is that Bluebird doesn’t come with a bunch of fees.

 Bluebird has no annual or monthly fee, no fees for loading money by direct deposit or bank account, and no fees for MoneyPass ATM usage if you are doing direct deposit.